-- 1. The Institute of Financial Accountants (IFA) Code of Ethics ("the Code") sets out fundamental principles of ethics for professional accountants, reflecting the profession's recognition of its public interest responsibility.
-These principles establish the standard of behaviour expected of a professional accountant.
-The fundamental principles are: integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour. - 2.
+- 1. The International Code of Ethics for Professional Accountants (including International Independence Standards) ("the Code") sets out fundamental principles of ethics for professional accountants, reflecting the profession's recognition of its public interest responsibility.
+These principles establish the standard of behavior expected of a professional accountant.
+The fundamental principles are: integrity, objectivity, professional competence and due care, confidentiality, and professional behavior. - 2.
 The Code provides a conceptual framework that professional accountants are to apply in order to identify, evaluate and address threats to compliance with the fundamental principles.
 The Code sets out requirements and application material on various topics to help accountants apply the conceptual framework to those topics. - 3.
-In the case of audits, reviews and other assurance engagements, the Code sets out 'International Independence Standards', established by the application of the conceptual framework to threats to independence in relation to these engagements.
+In the case of audits, reviews and other assurance engagements, the Code sets out International Independence Standards, established by the application of the conceptual framework to threats to independence in relation to these engagements.